BlaT2512/homebridge-cast/README.md

 A motion sensor service can also be exposed which becomes active when the Chromecast is streaming, useful for automations.

 # Installation
 Please ensure you are running the latest version of Homebridge (heres how to [install](https://github.com/homebridge/homebridge/wiki) if you haven't already).
-To install this plugin, go to the Homebridge web interface Plugins page and search for `Chromecast`.
+To install this plugin, go to the Homebridge web interface Plugins page and search for `Cast`.
 Alternatively, from command line run:
 ```
-npm i -g @blat2512/homebridge-chromecast
+npm i -g homebridge-cast
 ```

 # Setup
-Configure your devices in Homebridge Web Interface > Plugins > Homebridge Chromecast > Settings
+Configure your devices in Homebridge Web Interface > Plugins > Homebridge Cast > Settings

 Name or IP: The device name of your Chromecast (as seen in Google Home app) - or IP address if static